Eyongkevin/reactnd-Flashcards/README.md

 **Fig 5** Deck view

-This shows the deck detail like
+Clicking on a deck from the `deck view` will show the deck detail like

     - Title
     - Number of cards